citusdata/citus_docs/use_case_guide/real_time_dashboards.rst

   SELECT create_distributed_table('http_request_1min', 'site_id');

-  -- indexes aren't automatically created by Citus
-  -- this will create the index on all shards
   CREATE INDEX http_request_1min_idx ON http_request_1min (site_id, ingest_time);

 This looks a lot like the previous code block.
 Most importantly: It also shards on